 To do this you can either:

-If you don’t, you could pay too much tax or get a tax bill at the end of the year.
+If you do not, you could pay too much tax or get a tax bill at the end of the year.

 What you must tell HMRC

 Your employer or pension provider tells HMRC when:

 - there’s a change in the money you earn from your job or get from your pension

 But you must tell HMRC about any other changes, for example when you start or stop getting:

 - income from a new source, such as money from self-employment or rent from property

 - taxable benefits, such as State Pension, Jobseeker’s Allowance and Carer’s Allowance